andreasradloff/netflix-rater/README.md

 Input
 -----

+Go here and click on "Exportera denna lista": http://nyheter24.se/filmtipset/yourpage.cgi You then need to convert the excel-file from filmtipset to json.
+Save or export the excel-file to .csv (Kommaseparerade värden) and then use this tool to convert it to json: http://www.convertcsv.com/csv-to-json.htm

 The input is a simple JSON list of objects, with each object containing at least a `"url"` key containing a string URL that points to a movie on Netflix and a `"rating"` key containing an integer rating from 0 to 5, inclusive.
 0 indicates "Not Interested".

 An example input file is checked in under `example.json`.
-This input format was the output from [this GreaseMonkey export script](http://userscripts.org/scripts/show/138133) on my old Netflix account.